 Sauté Thai Green Curry Paste: Add 1 tbsp (14g) of coconut oil and 2.5 - 3 tbsp Thai green curry paste into the pressure cooker.
 Sauté for 30 seconds until fragrant.
 Add chopped shallots and crushed garlic into the pressure cooker and sauté for another 1 ½ minute.

-Pressure Cook the Chicken: Add the chicken into the pressure cooker.
+Pressure Cook Green Curry Chicken: Add the chicken into the pressure cooker.
 If you like your eggplants really soft, you can layer the Thai eggplants on top now.
-Close the lid and cook at High Pressure for 8 minutes + 10 minutes Natural Release.
+Close the lid and pressure cook at High Pressure for 8 minutes + 10 minutes Natural Release.
 Open the lid carefully.

 Taste & Adjust Seasoning: Taste the green curry and adjust seasoning with more fish sauce or palm sugar if necessary.
 Stir in 8 – 12 fresh Thai basil leaves.